melissakeizer/melissakeizer.com/_posts/2015-05-03-strobist-photography-for-sony-alpha-shooters.markdown

 ## Now to get set up!

-Start by mounting the trigger to your DSLR’s hotshoe.
+Start by mounting the transmitter to your DSLR’s hotshoe.
 You’ll need to alter some settings on your camera so it knows that you’ll be using an off-camera flash.
 I can access these settings via the function menu (Fn button on the back) on my camera, going to the flash mode settings and changing the mode to wireless (WL).
 Don’t forget to change your white balance setting to “flash” while before you start taking photos.

 Next you’ll need to take your light stand out of the bag, pull out the legs and set it up.
 Grab your umbrella holder and screw it on to the top of your light stand.
 To attach the Phottix receiver to the umbrella holder, simply screw it on.
 Attach the flash to the receiver by slipping it into the hotshoe.
 Open the umbrella and pop the shaft into the hole in the flash holder, tightening it using the screw on the holder.